Faculty Colors

 By the 1950s a significant problem had slowly wormed its way into the Intercollegiate Bureau of Academic Costume’s approach to assigning Faculty colors.
 Instead of using a given Faculty color to represent a range of related degree titles (as the 1895 Intercollegiate Commission on Academic Costume had envisioned), the Bureau had fallen into the habit of assigning individual Faculty colors to very narrow and specific degree titles or Faculties.
 For instance, individual Faculty colors were assigned to the Doctor of Dental Surgery, Master of Nursing, Doctor of Optometry, Doctor of Pharmacy, Doctor of Podiatry, Doctor of Public Health, and Doctor of Veterinary Medicine degrees when the green of Medicine could have stood for all.
 The Bureau assigned sage green to Physical Education even though light blue already existed for Education.
 Cumulatively the excessive multiplication of Faculty colors in the Intercollegiate Code made it difficult to distinguish between (and remember) some of the Faculty colors.
 The seafoam green of Optometry and the blue-green shade of Nile green the IBAC used for Podiatry were easily confused (Nile green is actually a yellow-green color), and later the colors professional organizations adopted for Audiology (spruce green) and Physical Therapy (teal) only compounded this problem.
 Especially troublesome were the similar reddish-brown hues assigned to Economics, Forestry, Home Economics, Humanics, Journalism, and Philanthropy.

-A photograph of a doctoral hood from Johns Hopkins University in the 16 October 1950 issue of Life magazine.
-Because several of the Faculty colors authorized by the Intercollegiate Bureau of Academic Costume are similar in hue, it is sometimes difficult to discern which degree the edging of the hood is intended to communicate.
-For instance, does this hood represent a Doctor of Engineering, Doctor of Nursing, or Doctor of Social Work degree?
+For example, on the right is a photograph of a doctoral hood from Johns Hopkins University in the 16 October 1950 issue of Life magazine.
+Does the velvet edging of this hood represent a Doctor of Engineering (orange), Doctor of Nursing (apricot), or Doctor of Social Work (citron) degree?
 The answer is that this hood represents none of these degrees.
-This hood is meant to indicate a Doctor of Public Health degree.
-The company that manufactured the hood is not identified, but obviously they were using a shade of "salmon pink" that was inconsistent with the hue intended by the Intercollegiate Bureau.
+This hood is meant to indicate a Doctor of Public Health (salmon pink) degree.
+The company that manufactured the hood is not identified, but obviously they were using a shade of “salmon pink” that was inconsistent with the hue intended by the Intercollegiate Bureau.

 Not only had new Faculty titles multiplied at a rapid pace, tagged degrees began to become more common in the 1930s as a way of indicating the major subject of a traditional liberal arts or research degree like the Master of Science.
 Understanding the pedagogical difference between the liberal arts or research degrees and the professional, vocational, or technical degrees; recognizing how the nomenclature of these two types of degrees was distinctive; and wanting to preserve these differences in the Faculty color system of American academic costume, the Intercollegiate Bureau of Academic Costume treated tagged degrees like the liberal arts or research degrees they were, and continued to make the Faculty of the degree determine the Faculty color, not the subject.
 The hood, the Bureau wrote in 1948, should be